andang72/architecture-community-studio-web/README.md

-# A Dashbard
+# DATA APIs Studio Dashbard
-A dashboard for managing a community studio server.
+A dashboard for managing a community version of DATA APIs Studio.

 # Based on Adminator HTML5 Admin Template
 This project based on **Adminator**.